 Risk cost, usually associated with any type of loan extended by banks, is mitigated in the group approach.
-Mutual guarantee and peer pressure acts as the best collateral or security while doing business with the poor through SHG model.
+Mutual guarantee and peer pressure act as the best collateral or security while doing business with the poor through the SHG model.

 Further, a portion of the groups’ savings lying with the banks, estimated to be Rs.6198.71 crore as on 31 March 2010 is a significant source of low-cost deposits available with the banking community for profitable deployment.